UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 - toggle the display mode between the "Graded" and "Binary" versions of the vector object brightnesses, and
 - Set the Energy threshold value, assigning all vectors above that Energy value in the current FOV to false.

-Note: The example curator screenshot shown in the "Anatomy of the GCI" image above is how the curator looks when the user first opens the edge objects for Image A. The vectors shown are the unedited (no red in Volume Map or Display) automatic output of the new (unreleased) version of the Edge Extraction step of SLAVV.
+Note: The example curator screenshot shown in the "Anatomy of the GCI" image above is how the curator looks when the user first opens the edge objects for Image A. The vectors shown are the uncurated/unedited (no red in Volume Map or Display) automatic output of the new (unreleased) version of the Edge Extraction step of SLAVV.

 <!--Images 10's:-->
 ## Vertex Curation